electron-in-action/clipmaster-9000/NOTES.md

 With menubar application up and running, it's time to shift our focus to the implementing the application's primary functionality.

+### Getting to the Developer Tools

+(Show readers how to get to the developer tools.)

 ### Next Steps

 Okay, so we need a few things in order to get this application off the ground